 We recommend patients have their hearing aid regularly serviced every 6-8 months.
 The hearing aid is checked and the tubing is replaced.
 This ensures the patient receives optimal benefit from the hearing aid.

 Batteries can be collected from any of our centres by presenting the record card or book.
-Please see the batteries and repair page for locations.
+Information on these clinics can be found here.

 Hearing Aid Reviews